Mike’s Top Ten of 1956

 11-20: Around the World in 80 Days, Baby Doll, The Bad Seed, Bigger Than Life, The Bitter Stems, Invasion of the Body Snatchers, The Killing, Lust for Life, The Man Who Knew Too Much, Somebody Up There Likes Me

-Tier two: Anastasia, Attack!, The Bold and the Brave, Bus Stop, The Catered Affair, Carousel, Crime in the Streets, Forbidden Planet, Forever Darling, Friendly Persuasion, The Harder They Fall, High Society, The Man in the Gray Flannel Suit, Man in the Vault, Miracle in the Rain, Moby Dick, The Mountain, There’s Always Tomorrow, Trapeze, War and Peace
+Tier two: Anastasia, Attack!, The Bold and the Brave, The Catered Affair, Carousel, Crime in the Streets, Forbidden Planet, Forever Darling, Friendly Persuasion, The Harder They Fall, High Society, The Man in the Gray Flannel Suit, Man in the Vault, Miracle in the Rain, Moby Dick, The Mountain, The Solid Gold Cadillac, There’s Always Tomorrow, Trapeze, War and Peace

 – – – – – – – – – –